 Grab your membership and dive in with access to the core content: learn new perspectives on alignment, breathing and cross body connections that impact the voice.

 From there monthly content includes an assortment of:

 - Master Classes,

 - Movement Classes,

 - Breathing Explorations

 All centered on a topic and designed to help you and your singers address imbalances in the body.

-Let’s face it, your teaching just got even better.
+Let’s face it, your teaching and singing just got even better.

 - Core content is always available to members so when you wake up at 3am worrying about a particular singer, you can drift back off to sleep knowing the answer awaits online